inko-lang/inko/docs/source/getting-started/traits.md

 ## Trait requirements

 When defining a trait, you can specify one or more traits as requirements.
-When an object implements a trait with one or more of such requirements, the object must also implement those traits:
+When a class implements a trait with one or more of such requirements, the class must also implement those traits:

 ```inko